Reducing recidivism, having a felony record, and second chances.

 (2) part of companies yearly background check

-(3) may prohibit the offender from reentering the job market.
+(3) likely may prohibit the offender from reentering the job market.

-The remaining, albeit significant challenge, is a political one; that being the removal of the word ‘felony’ (in certain cases) from a defendant’s record.
-This is because the word ‘felony’ which appears on most job applications prohibits the offender from reentering the job pool before they ever get the opportunity to appear for an interview.
+This remaining, albeit significant challenge, is a political one; that being the removal of the word ‘felony’ (in certain cases) from a defendant’s record.
+Nationwide, for both state and federal cases a starting point could be:

-The existing disclosure requirement that appears on most employment applications inhibiting those affected from moving forward with their lives, thus contributing to the recidivism paradigm.
-Further once employed, some companies are ever more frequently obtaining background checks creating another obstacle to reducing recidivism.
+We can all agree that leaving prison with a “felony” on record disqualifies offenders from most jobs in our current workforce.
+The existing disclosure requirement that appears on most employment applications inhibits those affected from moving forward with their lives, thus contributing to this recidivism paradigm.
+Further once employed, some companies are ever more frequently obtaining background checks.

 While slowly changing, our society’s current reality is that once released, these felons are still facing this challenge every day.
 Instead, it should be considered that once someone has paid for their crime, they are given a second chance.
 How states are working to reduce recidivism among ex-offenders.